-Saulius Gasiūnas is Director of Euro-Atlantic Cooperation Department of the Lithuanian Ministry of Defense, responsible for managing the day-to-day defense relationship between the Lithuanian Ministry of Defense, NATO, the EU and the nations of Europe as well the United States and Canada.
+Saulius Gasiūnas is Director of Defence Policy and Euro-Atlantic Cooperation Department of the Lithuanian Ministry of Defense, responsible for managing the day-to-day defense relationship between the Lithuanian Ministry of Defense, NATO, the EU and the nations of Europe as well the United States and Canada.
 Before taking up his current position, Saulius Gasiūnas was a Defense Advisor to the Permanent Delegation of the Republic of Lithuania to NATO, Brussels, Belgium.
 Saulius Gasiūnas joined the Permanent Lithuanian Delegation in NATO after a distinguished career at the Ministry of Defense.
 In the 1990s, He was the Desk officer in International relations Department, Head of NATO section, Advisor to Lithuanian Military Representative to NATO at NATO HQ Brussels (2000-2003) Director of European and NATO affairs Policy (2003-20010), Acting MOD Policy Director (2008-2010).
 Mr. Saulius Gasiūnas earned a B.A. and an M.A. from the Vilnius University.
 Completed the studies in Geneva center for Security policy and The Royal College of Defense Studies in London UK.

 Mr Jörgen Elfving

 Jörgen Elfving, former army officer, lieutenant colonel, who for the last 40 years professionally has studied the Soviet Union/Russia and still on a regular basis follow and write about what is happening militarily in Russia.
 Has served as assistant military attaché in the Baltic States and since retirement been active as writer (both for a national and an international audience) and translator Has also 2012-2016 participated in a research project at the Swedish Defense University focused on the development of Russian military capability.